HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-12-controller-logic.md

 **If you want to see the app for yourself,** [check it out here.]({{site.baseurl}}/turtlefacts){: target="_blank"}<!--_-->

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### Video Tutorial, For The More Visually Inclined

-{% include video-embed.html videoID="XamHS-0PiMM" %}

 [The next part can be found here.]({{site.baseurl}}/projects/13-ng-if/)